 The Southern Region covers aggregate resources from Crossfield to the Alberta-Montana border between the British Columbia and Saskatchewan borders.
 Alberta Transportation is one of the largest users of gravel in the province and is constantly in need of new supplies for the construction and maintenance of roadways to complement existing resources.
 For this project, CPP’s expertise in both aggregate management and environmental services is ensuring the province has adequate access to aggregate supplies while protecting endangered species and the sustainability of ecosystems affected by extraction activities.
 The current contract began in 2020 and will be renewed through 2023.

 Guiding Successful Rural Gravel Management

-Through stakeholder consultation, an extensive province-wide survey of rural municipalities’ needs, geospatial analysis of gravel reserves, and policy review and evaluation, we were able to confidently provide recommendations to enhance policies and associated procedures for gravel allocation to municipalities.
-This is important to ensure adequate and affordable gravel supplies for future public works projects.
+In the course of this project, CPP was able to confidently provide recommendations to enhance policies and associated procedures for gravel allocation to municipalities.
+This was accomplished through stakeholder consultations, an extensive province-wide survey of rural municipalities’ needs, a geospatial analysis of gravel reserves, and a policy review and evaluation.
+This research is important to ensure adequate and affordable gravel supplies for future public works projects.